 Being a Newar, I personally have witnessed how people from other communities drool over Choila.
 Everyone is dying to taste the delectable choila when they visit Newari home or restaurant.
 It’s hard to find someone who doesn’t love this dish.
 Choila is filled with meaty goodness and the aromatic spice hits your taste buds to another level.
-It is soft, juicy, chewy filled with Nepali flavours makes the dish spicy, hot and zesty appetizer.
+It is soft, juicy, and chewy filled with Nepali flavours making the dish a spicy, hot and zesty appetizer.

 Choila is mixed with varieties of spices while the aromatic spices and herbs make it an appetizing dish.
 It is served as a side dish or with Samay Baji.
 Samay Baji is a combined dish that mainly covers dishes like beaten rice, black-eyed beans, Choila, fish, bara (patty made of lentils) and spicy Mula ko achar(radish pickle).
 It also served as a side dish with alcohol.
-Mostly the Samay baji set is served with buff choila while it doesn’t always have to be the buff meat so we are using duck meat.
+Mostly the Samay baji set is served with buff choila while it doesn’t always have to be buff meat so we are using duck meat.
 Anyone can try it with other meaty goodness like chicken, lamb, goat or buff.

 Let’s start with the ingredients

 - Salt to taste

 - One tablespoon of cumin powder

 - Finely chopped ginger-garlic

 1: Firstly roast the meat in the heated pan or directly into the fire using a barbecue stick if you are making haku choila.
 OR else go for mana choila